RubenSibon/udacity-p3-classic-arcade-game/README.md

 Test your reflexes and nerves in this HTML 5 Canvas game reboot of the classic arcade game [Frogger](https://en.wikipedia.org/wiki/Frogger), originally developed by [Konami](https://en.wikipedia.org/wiki/Konami) and distributed by [Sega](https://en.wikipedia.org/wiki/Sega) in 1981.

-This game is far from finished and many ideas still need to be implemented.
+This game is unfinished.
 Stay tuned for feature updates.
+But be warned that they may never come. ;-)

 ## How to run

-The game is hosted on my [rubenjs7.github.io](https://rubenjs7.github.io/udacity-p4-classic-arcade-game/).
+The game is hosted on my [rubenjs7.github.io](https://rjsibon.github.io/udacity-p3-classic-arcade-game /).
 Simply visit this URL to start playing.

 You may also clone the GitHub repository and open the index.html file in your browser to start playing.

 ## How to play

-Does a classic game like Vlogger really need an explanation?
+Does a classic game like (Fr)(Vl)ogger really need an explanation?
 Well, here it is anyway.

 The goal of the game is simple: get your character (Vlogger) safely in the river on the other side of the road.